Hyle33ies/CSC1004-Java-Chatroom/README.md

 ![image-20230417221005236](assets/image-20230417221005236.png)

 First, click on Database Setting.
-You should copy the setting for now because the application doesn't support other databases.
+You should **copy the setting** for now because the application doesn't support other databases.

 ![image-20230417221127361](assets/image-20230417221127361.png)

 The URL should be modified only when the port number is not by default 3306.
 Then input your mySQL username and password.

-Make sure you **don't** have a database called "chatroom_users" now!
+~~Make sure you **don't** have a database called "chatroom_users" now!~~

+*Update 23/5/4: The Init_Database process is updated and now it's easier to use.
+It will automatically drop the database "chatroom_users" such that it's easier to test the code.
+Meanwhile, the bug that failing the connection when you test on your own computer is fixed.*

 ![image-20230417221506771](assets/image-20230417221506771.png)